-For applicants applying for internships which would begin in 2022, all interviews will be conducted via Zoom teleconferencing.
+All interviews will be conducted via Zoom teleconferencing.

-LSUHSC will be requiring proof of vaccination for individuals who are starting internship in 2022.
 Individuals who fall under a category of exemption for medical or religious reasons will be required to undergo weekly testing as per campus protocol.

 The Training Director reviews all applications for basic eligibility, which includes a graduate student in good standing from a clinical or clinical combined APA accredited program.
 In addition, applicants should have completed their qualifying exams and have received approval for their dissertation proposal.
 Applicants who do not meet these requirements and those who will not be receiving a formal interview will be notified immediately.
 The Training Director reviews all applications for basic eligibility, which includes a graduate student in good standing from a clinical or clinical combined APA accredited program.
 In addition, applicants should have completed their qualifying exams and have received approval for their dissertation proposal.
 Applicants who do not meet these requirements and those who will not be receiving a formal interview will be notified immediately.

-Applications and supporting materials are reviewed by Dr. Moore as well as members of the Clinical Psychology Internship Committee.
-Reviewers make quantitative and qualitative ratings of the applicant’s suitability for the program and our ability to meet the applicant’s training needs.
+Applications and supporting materials are reviewed by the Training Director as well as members of the Clinical Psychology Internship Committee.
+Reviewers make quantitative and qualitative ratings of the applicant's suitability for the program and our ability to meet the applicant's training needs.
 The applicants are then ranked in terms of goodness of fit.
 The top ranked applicants will be contacted to schedule interviews over Zoom.
 All other applicants will be notified prior to December 15th if you will not be offered an interview with the program.